Tamara Goldbogen, Beverley Taylor Sorenson Endowed Chair for Arts Learning

 Monica Pendergast, Beverley Taylor Sorenson Arts Learning Program Coordinator and BTSALP Mentor

-Monica Pendergast is the BTSALP Program Coordinator at Weber State University and is an active vocal solo and choral adjudicator in Central Utah.
+Monica Pendergast was the BTSALP Program Coordinator at Weber State University from August 2016 – June 2018 and a vocal solo and choral adjudicator in Central Utah.
 She received her Master in Music Education and her Bachelor in Music Education with a Choral Emphasis from Florida State University.
 While in Florida, Monica taught elementary and middle school choir and guitar.
 Her students performed in top auditioned ensembles both at the local and state levels and choirs under her direction consistently received high ratings at district choral performance evaluations.
 Monica has moved to Colorado where she is a middle and high school choir director

 2014-2015 BTSALP Professional Development Partners